So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 This is a great business idea for experts who want to have a much bigger audience.
 If you make your courses downloadable, you can secure global reach.

-- Create a thriving online store.
+- Create a thriving eCommerce platform.
 Make your courses into digital downloads so that you’re able to start selling right away.

 - Appeal to a broad target market.
 People are looking to learn about anything and everything.
 With some research, you could have a huge customer base.